-In a poor resource setting, be it an ambulance, the wilderness, or any other pre-hospital setting, the EMS provider must utilize the tools available.
-This places more emphasis on the history and physical and forcing the EMS professional to operate effectively and efficiently.
-If the patient has a known history of COPD, then they need only to determine if there is a baseline worsening of their disease or if there is another more pressing matter.
+In a poor resource setting, be it an ambulance, the wilderness, or any other pre-hospital setting, the EMS provider must utilize the tools available at their disposal.
+This places more emphasis on the history and physical exminaton, forcing the EMS professional to operate effectively and efficiently.
+If the patient has a known history of COPD, then they need only to determine if there is a baseline worsening of their disease or if there is a new etiology to sush patient's health status.
 If the patient denies a known history or is unable to provide a clear history, then the provider must assess as best as possible for known risk factors and red flags.

 Understand that some patients are not familiar with the term "COPD" and may know their disease by another name.
 The EMS professional should ask about lung disease, chronic bronchitis, or emphysema.
 If the patient is a poor historian, are there bystanders who know the patient and can help provide insight?
 Is there a significant smoking exposure (usually 40 pack years or greater), or dust/chemical exposure from work, what about family history?
 Alpha-antitrypsin deficiency is a rare cause, but a young patient in their 30s with a known family history and non-smoker may still have COPD.
 Otherwise, most patients with COPD are going to be older than 50 years old.
 Do they cough more days than not?
 Is there regular sputum production?
 Do they experience shortness of breath with activities of daily living or more difficulty completing tasks than age-matched peers?
 Can you look at the list of medications or do you see them laying around?
 Do they take medications like inhalers, nebulizer, albuterol, ipratropium, both combined, inhaled steroids, novel long-acting medications (tiotropium, fluticasone/salmeterol, fluticasone furoate/vilanterol, budesonide/formoterol)?
 Most importantly do they require supplemental oxygen at home, if so how much and how often.
 Many times patients are supposed to wear their oxygen more than they do, or you may also notice that they have extremely long supply hoses attached to a flow of 2 liters per minute.
 This length of cord diminishes the benefit greatly.
 Inquire if the patient is still smoking.